hairyhenderson/gomplate/docs/content/usage.md

  # and store the files with the same directory structure in "config"
 gomplate --input-dir=templates --output-dir=config --datasource config=config.yaml
 ```

+### Ignorefile

+You can use ignore file `.gomplateignore` to ignore some files, have the similar behavior to the [.gitignore](https://git-scm.com/docs/gitignore) file.
+Nested ignorefile are supported, you can use ignorefile on any sub directroy.

+Ignorefile only support `--input-dir` option.

 ### `--chmod`